Learn the Secrets to Amazing Sleep! This list has the help you need to fall asleep more easily, and wake rested and refreshed! #7 is a game-changer!

 Make sure it's something you can do most nights.

 We know it's tasty, but spicy or heavy food can keep you up at night.
 It makes for a restless night, so stay away from the jalapeno peppers for dinner!

 Have your coffee in the morning, but skip that afternoon cup.

 Also, check the labels on your favorite midday drinks.
-Any that claim to give you a ‘boost’ in energy likely contain a stimulant.
+Any that claim to give you a 'boost' in energy likely contains a stimulant.
 The effects of caffeine can last for 8-14 hours, making it hard to fall asleep at night.

 Give it a try and see if it helps.

 Did you know even the soft blue glow from a cell phone, tablet, or digital clock on your nightstand next to your bed may hurt your sleep?